OwenRichards1/ADO-Python-RESTfulAPI/README.md

 - os
 - dotenv
 - base64
-- csv (for CSV-JSON.py only)
+- csv
 To install the required packages, run the following command in your terminal/command prompt:

     ```bash
     pip install requests json os dotenv base64 csv
     ```

-A CSV file called **sampleInfo.csv** containing the data that you want to use to create the work items.
-The CSV file must be saved to /csv-output.
+A CSV file saved in /csv-input.
+It can be named anything but if more than one file exists - the scrip will not run.
+The script will also run the first file it finds in the directory.

 **NOTE:** each row in the CSV file will be converted into a JSON object